Logo for Climate Social Science Network (CSSN)

 Examples

 One example is the issue of certifying what could be considered “business as usual.”
 There has been evidence from NGOs (e.g., SeaChoice et. al., 2018) that shows that the Aquaculture Stewardship Council (ASC) has weakened its standards enough to be considered largely certifying 'business as usual'.
 Furthermore, farms without indigenous consent have been certified along with farms that had high sea lice levels dangerous to wild salmon (thus failing several ASC standards’ key requirements).
-Organisations, like the Changing Markets Foundation (2022) and Greenpeace (2021), have been critically assessing certification schemes that were not achieving the claims that consumers were seemingly led to believe.
+Organizations, like the Changing Markets Foundation (2022) and Greenpeace (2021), have been critically assessing certification schemes that were not achieving the claims that consumers were seemingly led to believe.

-VII.1 Is the certification or label not verified by independent accredited body?
+7.1 Is the certification or label not verified by independent accredited body?

 If yes...